fizal619/saffron/_products/butter-chicken.md

   - Garlic Rice
   - Garlic Chapati
-description: Our signature creamy and spicy Butter Chicken served with a choice of Garlic Chapati or Garlic Basmati Rice
+description: Our signature creamy and spicy Butter Chicken served with a choice of Garlic Chapati or Garlic Basmati Rice.
+(Minimum of 8 servings)
 ---